 other link in the Phoronix article is down at the moment.

-Canonical's Jono Bacon has a response (Google cache) which skips the actual issue completely: We should continue to cooperate with the Free Software Foundation, we're doing great work with free software, and so on.
+Canonical's Jono Bacon has a response (Update: sorry, the link is dead) which skips the actual issue completely: We should continue to cooperate with the Free Software Foundation, we're doing great work with free software, and so on.
 But as you can see from the response there's no mention of the possibility of asking the user if they want to opt in to this.
 At the absolute very least, users should not be helping third parties to serve more efficient ads unless they have knowingly agreed to it.
 This kind of software should not even be installed by default, in case it is "accidentally" activated.
 But since everybody knows that nobody reads EULAs, and Canonical obviously wants the money, I sincerely doubt this is going to get fixed.

 No webmentions were found.